 Savvas Koulouridas, Fagron BV, Netherlands

-This education course provides practical guidance through workshops and interactive sessions to bring and keep your organisation in compliance with the GDP regulations.
+This two-day Live Online Training on 6/7 October 2020 provides practical guidance to bring and keep your organisation in compliance with the GDP regulations.

 The globalisation of the pharmaceutical supply chain has created new challenges for the manufacture and supply of medicinal products in various markets, resulting in reduced control and increased security risk to the products.